-- Adding a bit of vegetable butter, such as shea butter or cocoa butter, is optional.
+Adding a bit of plant butter, such as shea butter or cocoa butter, is optional.
 The rub will be good to use without.
 But the butter acts as an additional emulsifying agent and is going to give you a more homogenous and creamier texture.
-The butter also moisturises the skin, which is always a plus in my book.
+The butter also moisturizes the skin, which is always a plus in my book.

 Note that the consistency of the rub can vary depending on the ingredients that you use.
 You may to slightly adjust the amounts of oil or wax if the slave is too soft (-> more wax) or too thick (-> more carrier oil.)